 Thermoscan is an electrical thermal imaging and testing company that was founded in 1980.
-It was acquired by Arowana in 2010 and, since then, has grown from a Queensland-centred organisation to a national leader in its field across Australia, doubling revenue and profits along the way.
+It became a wholly owned Arowana operating company in 2013 and, since then, has grown from a Queensland-centred organisation to a national leader in its field across Australia, doubling revenue and profits along the way.

 Thermal imaging is used for preventative maintenance in buildings and electrical equipment.
 Highly trained technicians are deployed in the field, equipped with state-of-the-art thermal imaging cameras, to study the heat distribution in electrical equipment and buildings to prevent potentially catastrophic and costly events from occurring.

 Arowana acquired Thermoscan from its terminally ill founder in 2010, who chose Arowana because, in his words, we really understood the non-linear journey of entrepreneurship, our acquisition-funding approach avoids the use of debt, and our track record of building and scaling up small and medium enterprises was for the long term.
 He wanted to make sure what he had spent 30 years of his life building was not going to be destroyed, and his legacy would be preserved.

 Under Arowana’s ownership, Thermoscan has been scaled up, but not without suffering growing-pains inflection points along the way, including a number of leadership issues (including an attempted mutiny).
 However, through Arowana University, our in-house leadership training and development programme, the stepping stones were provided that helped Kelly Alcorn, who started as a part-time bookkeeper at Thermoscan, to grow in her ability to become Thermoscan’s General Manager, in 2015.
 Kelly has been a strong proponent of Rockefeller Habits and Scaling Up which has delivered results for Thermoscan year after year.